 - 1. Abstract Submission: The deadline for abstract submissions is 29 May 2025.
-Abstracts should be between 200-300 words and must include a 150-word biography of the author.
-Additionally, please indicate whether you prefer to attend the conference online or in-person.
-Notifications regarding the acceptance of presentations will be sent to successful applicants by 10 June 2025. - 2.
+Abstracts must be 200-300 words and accompanied by a 150-word author biography, including the author's ORCID iD and Google Scholar page link.
+Please specify your preference for attending the conference in-person or online.
+Notifications of acceptance will be sent to successful applicants by 10 June 2025. - 2.
 Full Article Submission: Authors with accepted abstracts must submit their full articles, ranging from 3,000 to 5,000 words, by 30 July 2025.
 Accepted papers will be published in either an edited book or a special issue of the Hong Kong Review of Belt and Road Studies Journal, with publication scheduled for 2026. - 3.
 Final Announcement: The list of accepted articles and presenters will be announced by 1 September 2025.